 Starter feed for chicks

-• MEDICATED: Complete chick feed with added Amprolium
+- MEDICATED: Complete chick feed fortified with Amprolium...

-• COMPLETE FEED - This feed is specifically formulated to...
+- COMPLETE FEED: This feed is specially formulated to...

-• CRUMBLES - This feed is in a crumble form which is just...
+- CRUMBLES: This feed comes in a crumble form that’s...

 Chickens are omnivores and, like all animals, need a good balance of protein and carbohydrates in their feed.
 For baby chicks, the best way to provide this is with a starter feed.